rohansharma06/Habit-Tracker/README.md

 # Habit-Tracker
 As some greate personality said: `What gets measured gets managed`.
-So here we have an habit tracking application, which track you daily habit and also see track of 6 previous day.
+So here we have an habit tracking application, which track you daily habit and user can also see track of previous six day.

 ## Functionality
-- Home Page:
+> Home Page:
+>> The home page have two input add-habit and time to do that.
+>> On clicking submit (+) button, habit is store into database.
-The home page have two input add-habit and time to do that.
-It display all the the habits which the user add to it tracker.
-If user dont want to track that habit he can easily deleate it from homepage.
+>> It display all the the habits which the user whic he add to tracker.
+>> If user dont want to track that habit he can easily deleate it from homepage.
+>> On clicking habit user redirect to days track page.

 ![Homepage](/assets/images/homepage.JPG)

-- Days Track Page:
+> Days Track Page:
-The Track page have status of current and previous five days, for every habit we have three status None, Incomplete, Complete.
-User can change status from this page.
+>> This page have status of current and previous five days.
+>> For every habit we have three status None, Incomplete, Complete.
+>> User can change status from this page.

 ![DaysTrack](/assets/images/details.JPG)